ricardomiguelgodinho/ricardomiguelgodinho.github.io/_pages/outreach.md

         </a>
       </h3>
       <p>
-        Newspaper coverage of research on fetal skeletal growth in Neanderthals and its relevance for understanding similarities and differences with modern humans.
+        Newspaper coverage of research on fetal skeletal growth in Neanderthals and its implications for understanding similarities and differences with modern humans.
       </p>
     </div>
     <div class="outreach-image">